-The Company's clawback policy applies to all incentive compensation paid to an employee, including our executive officers (whether paid in cash or in equity) that was based on financial statements that are subsequently restated.
-Following such a restatement, the compensation shall be adjusted, if necessary, so that the employee will have received no more and no less than the amount that he or she would have received had the incentive award been calculated based on the restated financial results.
+The Company's clawback policy applies to all incentive compensation paid to an employee (whether paid in cash or in equity) that was based on financial reporting measures that are subsequently restated.
+Following such a restatement, the compensation shall be adjusted, if necessary, so that the employee will have received no more and no less than the amount that he or she would have received had the incentive award been calculated based on the restated financial reporting measures.
 The policy applies regardless of the employee's culpability or fault with respect to the error, event, act or omission that caused the restatement.
+In October 2023, the board of directors approved a clawback policy applicable to our NEOs entitled "Policy for the Recovery of Erroneously Awarded Compensation" to comply with the expanded requirements pursuant to NASDAQ Listing Rule 5608 and Section 10D and Rule 10D-1 of the Securities Exchange Act of 1934, as amended.